Kane Wilson: Forest Green Rovers

 Wilson signed permanently with Forest Green Rovers on a two-year deal on 8 July 2020.

 The 2021–22 season brought success for Wilson on both a club and individual level.
 With promotion to League One secured for the first time in the club's history after a 0–0 draw with Bristol Rovers, Wilson was awarded the League Two Player of the Season award the following day at the 2022 EFL Awards as well as being named in the 2021–22 League Two Team of the Season.

 Bristol City

-On 10 June 2022, Wilson signed a three year contract for Championship team Bristol City.
+On 10 June 2022, Wilson signed a three-year contract for Championship team Bristol City.
+In a season hampered by injury, the full-back made seven appearances, providing one goal and one assist for the Robins.